 • Para-menthane-diol

-• There is a lot of misinformation and misunderstanding about DEET.
-However, many studies have been performed demonstrating its safety and efficacy.
-The EPA reviewed its safety and efficacy in 1998 and again in 2014, demonstrating rare adverse effects.
-Concentrations of 20-30% are sufficient and can be effective for many hours.
-DEET has also been shown to be safe in pregnancy and is approved for use in the second and third trimester by the FDA.
+DEET has also been shown to be safe to use during pregnancy; it is approved for use in the second and third trimester by the FDA.
 The American Academy of Pediatrics approves of DEET use in children over the age of two years old, but the concentration should not exceed 33%.

 BOOK AN APPOINTMENT